 How to Protect Yourself

-When you need employees who possess skills that aren’t readily available, it can be difficult to remain fully staffed and, thus, to prosper.
+When you need employees who possess skills that aren’t readily available, it can be difficult to remain fully staffed.
 Contract workers often play an important role in such situations, but they are also the candidates who are most likely to have falsified credentials.

 The USCIS allows that, while you must examine your employees’ documentation, you aren’t required to be a document expert.
 If the documentation reasonably appears to be genuine, you must accept it as being so.
 Nevertheless, there are steps you can take to protect yourself from a fake hire: